Willard Straight Hall: Facilities

 Willard Straight Hall has always served as a space for socializing and informal connection between students.
 Over the years, the building has evolved and changed significantly.
 At various times the building has featured an information desk, a Game Room with billiards and ping pong, a Browsing Library, a tea room (for women), a barber shop, movie theater, dining halls, an Art Room, a Music Room, a lost-and-found, a newsstand, a live performance theatre with orchestra pit and rotating stage, a ceramics studio, an ice cream shop, television lounges, spaces for meetings and coffeehouses, and offices for student organizations.
-The Ivy Room was originally built as a mess hall for servicemen during World War II.

 The building once held guest rooms on the fifth floor for alumni and visitors.
 A photographic darkroom opened in 1939, was expanded in 1973, and closed its doors in 2006.
 Celebrations were held to observe the building's 25th anniversary in 1950, and its 75th anniversary in 2000.

+The Ivy Room was originally built as a mess hall for servicemen during World War II.
+In 2020, the Ivy Room closed.
+In 2021, its space permanently merged into Okenshields to offer expanded seating.